Purpose and Policies of HFC

 Whatever you do, work at it with all your heart, as working for the Lord, not for men, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.

-•An annual fee per family is collected at the beginning school year to cover fees associated with our website and Spring Festival.
-This fee is $12.50 per family.
+•An annual fee per family is collected at the beginning of the school year to cover fees associated with our website and Spring Festival.
+This fee is $16.00 per family.

 •There will be field trips that have costs associated with them.
 These costs will fluctuate from year to year and are completely dependent on individual field trips.
 Most organizations give our group school rates.
 The rates are researched and negotiated by the families running each trip.
 Please come to the August planning meeting with all information regarding the trips you are proposing, including any and all costs.
 The average cost per child per year is approximately $50-70

 HFC members meet in August to plan the activity calendar for the year.
 Attendance is mandatory for at least one adult per HFC Family.

 HFC meets each Thursday from 2:00 – 4:00 pm.
 Occasionally, a field trip may require our group to meet at another day or time.